maticnetwork/node-prometheus/README.md

 `sudo apt install docker-compose`

 Once Docker is installed then you run docker by running the following command to start Prometheus: `docker-compose up -d`

+Note: If you're getting an error after running `docker-compose up -d` please run the following commands on your remote machine

+`sudo usermod -aG docker ubuntu`

+`newgrp docker`

+And then you can run `docker-compose up -d` again.

 **Step 5:**